-As we talked before, doodles are just a combination of lines and shapes, so as a warm-up try drawing these.
+As we talked about before, doodles are just a combination of lines and shapes, so as a warm-up, try drawing these.

-Add variety to your practice – try out different pens, different colors and different line thickness.
+Add variety to your practice – try out different pens, different colors, and different line thicknesses.
 It’ll also help you to figure out your favorite materials and colors.

 A few ideas of the shapes are – square, triangle, circle, and diamond.
 But feel free to add whatever other shapes you can come up with, like hearts or rectangles.

-Now that you can see the head, make sure you add two small triangles for ears on the side and a larger one for horn right on top.
+Now that you can see the head make sure you add two small triangles for ears on the side and a larger one for the horn right on top.

 Next – add the lines and circles for the legs.

 Finally, it’s time to refine the doodle and add details, such as the mare and the face.

 As you can see, it’s also just a collection of simple lines and dots.